rlee32/eznn/README.md

 ## Usage

-The user-friendliness of the program is still under construction.
+The user-friendliness of the program is still being improved.
 Will be ready soon!

 ## Input Representation